vishrutkohli/mailman3/src/mailman/rest/docs/users.rst

     >>> json['entries'][0]['user_id'] == anne.user_id.int
     True

-A user might not have a real name, in which case, the attribute will not be returned in the REST API.
+A user might not have a display name, in which case, the attribute will not be returned in the REST API.

     >>> dave = user_manager.create_user('dave@example.com')